Weather and Climate Information Services (WISER)

 • Focus on mainstreaming weather and climate information services into policy, planning and decision making to ensure improvements are made and sustained

-It is estimated that WISER Africa will benefit 6-8 million vulnerable people to become more resilient to weather and climate changes.
-It is currently in a detailed scoping phase, which is expected to run until December 2022 and will take the form of national, regional and pan-regional engagement with a wide range of stakeholders engaged in weather and climate activities.
+It is estimated that WISER Africa will benefit 6-8 million vulnerable people to become more resilient to weather and climate changes, and will take the form of national, regional and pan-regional engagement with a wide range of stakeholders engaged in weather and climate activities.

 Read further details on WISER Africa here in English and here in French.
 You can also refer to the Theory of Change, which is the Monitoring, Evaluation and Learning (MEL) tool used in the programme to identify and guide the impact the WISER Africa seeks to achieve.

-WISER Africa has awarded the National Centre for Atmospheric Science and University of Leeds to begin the WISER Early Warning for Southern Africa project from March 2023, with more projects to be announced.
+WISER Africa has awarded the National Centre for Atmospheric Science and University of Leeds to begin the WISER Early Warning for Southern Africa project from March 2023, and from April 2023 Resurgence to begin the DARAJA East Africa Scale Up Programme with more projects to be announced.

 WISER Middle East and North Africa (MENA)

-A recent Met Office report on climate risk for the MENA region considered current climate and model projections to the 2050s, coupled with their interaction with regional socio-economic vulnerabilities.
-Following the success of WISER in East Africa and in response to climate risks such as these, FCDO asked the Met Office to expand the concept to the MENA region as part of its PHENOMENAL (Pioneering a Holistic approach to Energy and Nature-based Options in MENA for Long-term stability) programme.
+A Met Office report on climate risk for the MENA region considered current climate and model projections to the 2050s, coupled with their interaction with regional socio-economic vulnerabilities.
+Following the success of WISER in East Africa and in response to climate risks such as these, WISER has expanded the concept to the MENA region as part of FCDO's PHENOMENAL (Pioneering a Holistic approach to Energy and Nature-based Options in MENA for Long-term stability) programme.

 WISER MENA will: